How To Register For Disability Services For Students

 Step 1: Complete Student Information Form

-- Complete and submit the online DSS Student Information Form online OR
+- Complete and submit the online DSS Student Information Form.

 Step 2: Provide Documentation